soraxas/firmware/README.md

   - `delayUntilRelease` sleeps the macro until its activation key is released.
 Can be used to set action on key release.
   - `delayUntilReleaseMax <timeout>` same as `delayUntilRelease`, but is also broken when timeout (in ms) is reached.
 - Layer/Keymap switching:
-  - `switchLayer` toggles layer.
-We keep a stack of limited size, which can be used for nested toggling and/or holds.
+  Layer/Keymap switching mechanism allows toggling/switching of keymaps of layers.
+We keep layer records in a stack of limited size, which can be used for nested toggling and/or holds.
-    - `last` will toggle last layer/keymap toggled via switch commands and push it onto stack
+  - special ids:
-    - `previous` will pop the stack
+    - `previous` refers to the second stack record (i.e., `stackTop-1`)
-  - `switchKeymapLayer` toggles layer from different keymap.
-Unlike `switchKeymap`, still retains semantics of a layer switch.
+    - `last` always refers to the previously used layer/keymap (i.e., `stackTop-1` or `stackTop+1`)
+  - terminology:
+    - switch means loading the target keymap and reseting layer-switching context
+    - toggle refers to switching a layer and remaining there
+    - hold refers to switching to a layer when the command is activated and switching back when the activation key is released
-  - `switchKeymap` will toggle the keymap by its abbreviation and overwrite all keymap records stored in layer stack so that keymap switching works even from held keymaps.
+  - `switchKeymap` will load the keymap by its abbreviation and reset the stack.
+  - `toggleLayer` toggles the layer.
+  - `unToggleLayer` pops layer from the stack.
+  - `toggleKeymapLayer` toggles layer from different keymap.
-  - `holdLayer LAYERID` mostly corresponds to the sequence `switchLayer <layer>; delayUntilRelease; switchLayer previous`, except for more elaborate conflict resolution (releasing holds in incorrect order, correct releasing of holds in case layer is locked via `$switchLayer` command.
+  - `holdLayer LAYERID` mostly corresponds to the sequence `toggleLayer <layer>; delayUntilRelease; unToggleLayer`, except for more elaborate conflict resolution (releasing holds in incorrect order).
-  - `holdKeymapLayer KEYMAPID LAYERID` just as holdLayer (still retains semantics of a layer switch and not a keymap switch), but takes both keymap and layer as parameters.
+  - `holdKeymapLayer KEYMAPID LAYERID` just as holdLayer, but allows referring to layer of different keymap.
 This reloads the entire keymap, so it may be very inefficient.
   - `holdLayerMax/holdKeymapLayerMax` will timeout after <timeout> ms if no action is performed in that time.
   - `resolveSecondary <timeout in ms> [<safety margin delay in ms>] <primary action macro action index> <secondary action macro action index>` is a special action used to resolve secondary roles on alphabetic keys.
 The following commands are supposed to determine behaviour of primary action and the secondary role.
 The command takes liberty to wait for the time specified by the first argument.
 If the key is held for more than the time, or if the algorithm decides that secondary role should be activated, goTo to secondary action is issued.
 Otherwise goTo to primary action is issued.
 Actions are indexed from 0.
 Any keys pressed during resolution are postponed until the first command after the jump is performed.
 See examples.